shrugs/proof-of-steak/whitepaper.md

 Jason Teutsch for his work on the TrueBit Protocol, as well as the Interactive Coin Offerings protocol.

+Wayne Chang for valuable additions, clarifications, and "fork" jokes.

-Robbie Bent, Harley Swick for valuable feedback.
+Robbie Bent, Harley Swick, Sina Habibian for valuable feedback.

 Dhruv Lutha for joining the Slack channel.